General · · 5 min read

 Non-custodial wallets are built around public-private key pairs, where the private key is randomly generated and linked to a secure seed phrase.
 This seed phrase, a human-readable backup, serves as the anchor for your private key recovery.
 It holds everything together—your crypto assets, NFTs, identity, and even future airdrops; so if you lose your private key, you lose access to everything tied to it.
 There’s no spare key, no backup mechanism.

-The industry presently uses several key management practices such as key rotation (regularly changing your keys), using cold wallets (offline storage) and multisig wallets (requiring multiple approvals for transactions).
+Users presently adhere to several key management practices such as key rotation (regularly changing your keys), using cold wallets (offline storage) and multisig wallets (requiring multiple approvals for transactions).
 Managing private keys requires high diligence; the hack of password manager Lastpass, where 150 private keys (estimated loss of $35 million) were stolen from individuals who are privacy conscious and deeply integrated into the crypto ecosystem, brings to light the difficulty to keep your wallets safe.
 If sophisticated users can fall victim, how can the average internet user manage their on-chain interactions without overwhelming complexity?

 Familiar Keys to Digital Authentication